SPCFXDA/conflux-devkit/README.md

 ## Features

-- Pre-configured development environment for Conflux Core Space and ESpace.
+- Pre-configured development environment for Conflux Core, ESpace, PoS.
 - Simplified setup with all dependencies installed.
 - Consistent and isolated development environment.
 - Integrated OpenVSCode server for a web-based development experience.